rwth-iat/rte_opcua_example/README.md

 * connect via an OPC UA client to `opc.tcp://localhost:4840`
 * browse to `0:Root/0:Objects/1://1:TechUnits/1:ExampleFunctionchart`

-=> the ExampleFunctionchart should look like:
+=> the transformed functionchart should look like this from an OPC UA client:

 ![UaExpert Screenshot](doc/uaexpert-screenshot-functionchart.png "UaExpert screenshot showing the transformed functionchart")